A class of static spherically symmetric solutions in $f(Q)$-gravity

 In the case of BH solutions, in addition to the Schwarzschild space-time, we can generate a large class of regular BH solutions, where the central singularity is absent.
 Furthermore, the simple metric requirement $g_{00}=g_{11}^{-1}$ is enough to ensure a zero non-metricity scalar and allows the construction of SSS solutions with any desired features.
 For example, we were able to identify solutions describing the anomalous rotation of spiral galaxies.
 Moreover, ``dirty'' BHs where $g_{00}\neq g_{11}^{-1}$ are also investigated.

-Traversable wormholes are hypothetical object connecting two spacetime regions and guaranteeing that an observers may traverse them in a finite time.
-The usual theoretical downside about such solutions dwells in their demand of a source violating the null energy conditions.
+Traversable wormholes are hypothetical objects connecting two spacetime regions and guaranteeing that an observer may traverse them in a finite time.
+The usual theoretical downside of such solutions dwells in their demand for a source violating the null energy conditions.
 With our analysis, we are able to identify a few traversable configurations characterized by the conceptual advantage that those solutions are in vacuum and do not require the presence of any matter sources violating the null energy condition.
 In particular, we found some interesting configurations for the flat topological case.

-Nevertheless, at this stage, for both such BH and WH solutions, nothing can be said about the precise form of function $f(Q)$ of the Lagrangian beside the requirement that it has to satisfy the constraint $f(Q_0)=f'(Q_0)=0$.
-This condition selects solutions with constant non-metricity scalar and shows that the solution space is large and deserve to be studied since provides a rich phenomenology.
+Nevertheless, at this stage, for both such BH and WH solutions, nothing can be said about the precise form of the function $f(Q)$ of the Lagrangian besides the requirement that it has to satisfy the constraint $f(Q_0)=f'(Q_0)=0$.
+This condition selects solutions with constant non-metricity scalar and shows that the solution space is ample and deserves to be studied since provides a rich phenomenology.